MagnumTrader/repforge/README.md

 # repforge

 TODO:
+I was actually thinking about something the other day

+but what was it,

+lets go back to basics?

-- [ ] Add edit workout screen ( same as new but populated with the current data)
+- [ ] Add edit workout screen ( same as new but populated with the current data) Document the process of how we best do it

+      1. Handler should have function for workouts/:id/edit
+      2. UI Template for the service to render the overlay
+      3. enter data
+      4. Update request is sent to workouts/:id
+      5. collect that data and push it throught the service
+      6. write to db
+      7. return success

+- [ ] Add html content type function and return them from functions
+- [ ] Add tests for service..
 - [ ] More fields on workout, what is the flow of expanding the app?
 - [ ] Nicer font :) lets go with ubuntu font
 - [x] Cleaning...